vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/13_Mantra_and_Pranayama_The_Yoga_of_the_Sun_and_the_Moon.md

 The mantra *So'haṁ* is a great statement of spiritual knowledge.
 So or Sa means "He" as the higher Self, the Atman. *Haṁ* is short for *Ahaṁ* meaning "I", myself.
 This natural sound then is saying that" He \(the higher Self\) am I" or "I am God or pure consciousness".
 In this way, our breath becomes our inner guide and guru, ever teaching us our oneness with all.
 Many Yogis have gained Self-realization through the *So*'*haṁ* mantra alone.
 One can also use the *So'haṁ* mantra to draw the prana up the chakras one by one, chanting the mantra at each chakra step by step from the root chakra to the crown chakra.8

-***Haṁsaâ Pranayama***
+***Haṁsaḥ Pranayama***

 Vedic thought contains many wonderful and cryptic symbols.
 One of the most poignant and beautiful is the image of the hamsa, which outwardly means a swan.
 The hamsa symbolizes the bird of the soul.
 It is said to be golden in color and to reside in the heart.
 It is identified with the Sun, which is a symbol of both the soul \(Atman\) and prana.
 This bird of the soul rests upon the breath.
 Its two wings are exhalation and inhalation, Ha and Sa.

 The Upanishads state, “With the sound Ha, one moves outward.
 With Sa, one moves in again.
-The individual soul repeats the mantra *Haṁsaâ, Haṁsaâ, *all the time, 21,600 times in the course of the day.9 This is called the spontaneous Gayatri \(ajapa Gayatri\), which ever grants liberation to the Yogis.”10
+The individual soul repeats the mantra *Haṁsaḥ, Haṁsaḥ, *all the time, 21,600 times in the course of the day.9 This is called the spontaneous Gayatri \(ajapa Gayatri\), which ever grants liberation to the Yogis.”10

-We can look at the *Haṁsaâ* mantra as *So'haṁ* in another form, with Ha as exhalation and Sa as inhalation.
+We can look at the *Haṁsaḥ* mantra as *So'haṁ* in another form, with Ha as exhalation and Sa as inhalation.
 However, some Yogis reverse the natural order of *So'haṁ* and use Ha for inhalation and Sa for exhalation.
-While *So-haṁ* for inhalation and exhalation naturally deepens the breath, *Haṁ-saâ* for inhalation and exhalation adds additional fire to the breath.
+While *So-haṁ* for inhalation and exhalation naturally deepens the breath, *Haṁ-saḥ* for inhalation and exhalation adds additional fire to the breath.

-***Haṁsaâ So'haṁ Pranayama***
+***Haṁsaḥ So'haṁ Pranayama***

-We can combine these two prana mantras together as *Haṁsaâ So'haṁ*.
+We can combine these two prana mantras together as *Haṁsaḥ So'haṁ*.
 This helps balance the solar and lunar energies in the body and mind.
 It also affirms the unity of the individual soul with the supreme Self.

 • The *So'haṁ* mantra works better with alternate nostril breathing, inhaling with the left nostril and exhaling with the right.
-• *Haṁsaâ* works better with inhaling with the right nostril and exhaling with the left.
+• *Haṁsaḥ* works better with inhaling with the right nostril and exhaling with the left.

 In this practice, one breathes in through the left nostril with the mantra-So, and then out through the right nostril with the *mantra-Haṁ*.
-Then one breathes in through the right nostril with the *mantra-Haṁ* and out through the left nostril with the *mantra-Saâ*.
-One can also use the mantra So to take the lunar energy up the spine on inhalation, and *Haṁ* to bring the solar energy down the spine on exhalation, followed by using the mantra *Haṁ* to take the solar energy up the spine on inhalation and *Saâ* to take the lunar energy down the spine on exhalation.
-The *Haṁsaâ So'haṁ *mantra has many other applications in deeper Yoga practices, several of which will be discussed later in the book.
+Then one breathes in through the right nostril with the *mantra-Haṁ* and out through the left nostril with the *mantra-Saḥ*.
+One can also use the mantra So to take the lunar energy up the spine on inhalation, and *Haṁ* to bring the solar energy down the spine on exhalation, followed by using the mantra *Haṁ* to take the solar energy up the spine on inhalation and *Saḥ* to take the lunar energy down the spine on exhalation.
+The *Haṁsaḥ So'haṁ *mantra has many other applications in deeper Yoga practices, several of which will be discussed later in the book.

-***Hrãṁ and Śrãṁ in Pranayama***
+***Hrīṁ and Śrīṁ in Pranayama***

-*Hrãṁ* and *Śrãṁ* are prime Shakti mantras with important correlations to the breathing process and its solar and lunar aspects. *Hrãṁ* is the bija mantra of the Sun at an astrological level. *Śrãṁ* is the bija mantra of the Moon.
-The two sounds relate to the heart in terms of function \(*Hrãṁ*\) and substance \(*Śrãṁ*\), thought \(*Hrãṁ*\) and feeling \(*Śrãṁ*\).
+*Hrīṁ* and *Śrīṁ* are prime Shakti mantras with important correlations to the breathing process and its solar and lunar aspects. *Hrīṁ* is the bija mantra of the Sun at an astrological level. *Śrīṁ* is the bija mantra of the Moon.
+The two sounds relate to the heart in terms of function \(*Hrīṁ*\) and substance \(*Śrīṁ*\), thought \(*Hrīṁ*\) and feeling \(*Śrīṁ*\).
 They also relate to the solar and lunar nadis \(Ida and Pingala, the solar and lunar sides of the body, and the right and left eyes.
-Instead of using the sounds Sa and Ha, one can use the mantras *Śrãṁ* and *Hrãṁ* for a similar effect.
+Instead of using the sounds Sa and Ha, one can use the mantras *Śrīṁ* and *Hrīṁ* for a similar effect.
 This practice connects the energy of the breath with that of the heart.

 ## Mantras for the Five Elements and Pranayama